hamidgholami/terraform_lab/06-navigate-terraform-workflow/README.md

     <br />

     > ### Running Terraform in Automation
+    ><br />
-    >When running Terraform in automation, the focus is usually on the core plan/>apply cycle.
+    >When running Terraform in automation, the focus is usually on the core plan/apply cycle.
 The main path, then, is broadly the same as for CLI usage:
     >
     >1.
 Initialize the Terraform working directory.
     >2.
 Produce a plan for changing resources to match the current configuration.